Last Updated on June 28, 2021 by Julia Wilson

 What is pre-anesthetic bloodwork?

-Pre-anesthetic bloodwork is a blood test which veterinarians recommend before a cat undergoes general anesthesia.
+Pre-anesthetic bloodwork is a blood test that veterinarians recommend before a cat undergoes general anesthesia.
 While not compulsory in most veterinary practices, it is recommended because it provides the veterinarian information on the hydration status of the cat, organ function, blood sugar levels, and electrolyte balances.

 Bloodwork can reveal a lot that cannot be picked up during a physical examination alone.
-These tests can provide the veterinarian with valuable information on the overall health of the cat, and how these findings will impact on how the cat will respond to anesthesia and surgery.
+These tests can provide the veterinarian with valuable information on the overall health of the cat, and how these findings will impact how the cat will respond to anesthesia and surgery.

 Who needs pre-anesthetic bloodwork?